FAQs: TimesLIVE and the Sunday Times

 Browsing our website

-The Sunday Times is South Africa’s top-selling Sunday paper, with exclusive and in-depth coverage of general news, politics, lifestyle and much more.
-The Times, its daily edition published from Monday to Friday, is a short, sharp round-up of local and international news.
+- The Sunday Times is South Africa’s top-selling Sunday paper, with exclusive and in-depth coverage of general news, politics, lifestyle and much more.

 How do I register on the TimesLIVE or Sunday Times website?